grpc/proposal/A72-open-telemetry-tracing.md

 1. Full integration with OpenTelemetry APIs that is easier for users to reason about.
 2. Make it possible to plugin other propagators that the community supports.
 3. Flexible API that allows clean and simple migration paths to a different propagator.

+This will allow gRPC to keep using `grpc-trace-bin` header for context propagation and also support other propagators.

 As of today, OpenTelemetry propagator API only supports `TextMapPropagator`, that is to send string key/value pairs between the client and server, which is